LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries).
 See the relevant diagram options below in order to take advantage of these features.

+Sample helper scripts are provided for converting `.dot` files to `.svg`
+files:

+- `lgt2svg.sh` for POSIX systems
+- `lgt2svg.js` and `lgt2svg.bat` for Windows systems

+The scripts assume that the `dot` executable is available from the system path.

 When generating diagrams for multiple libraries or directories, it's possible to split a diagram with several disconnected library or directory graphs using